thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 }
 ```

-If inspect one of these elements in the Elements tab and look under Event Listeners, you'll see that each one of these elements has a copy of `eventHandler` attached to it, as expected.
+If you inspect one of these elements in the Elements tab and look under Event Listeners, you'll see that each one of these elements has a copy of `eventHandler` attached to it, as expected.
 This is fine for this simple little example, but if you have hundreds of DOM elements with their own copy of the same function, that isn't very efficient.

 Another option: we can use event bubbling (more on this later) and attach a single event listener to the parent: